-How to Get Involved in Community Service in High School
+How to Make the Most of Your Community Service in High School

 So you want to do community service in high school.
-Here's what it's all about and how you can find causes and opportunities that fit you.
+Here's what it's all about and how you can find causes and opportunities that fit your passions.

 Finding the right community service opportunity

-So be sure to do research to find the nonprofits that share your passion for the issues that are important to you.
-It’s fairly easy to conduct this research online and through volunteer matching websites, but you can also investigate opportunities through your high school, local library, or center or worship.
+Be sure to do research to find nonprofits that share a passion for the issues that are important to you.
+It’s fairly easy to use volunteer matching websites and find this information online, but you can also investigate opportunities through your high school, local library, or center of worship.
 Learn all you can about the organizations that speak to you, what they do, and what you can do for them.
-(Make sure they are well reviewed for their transparency and effectiveness too!)
-Not only will you be more likely to enjoy your volunteer work, but you will also be more likely to keep an open mind.
+Knowing all you can ahead of time means not only will you be more likely to enjoy your work but also to keep an open mind.
+And make sure you keep an eye out for red flags that could indicate the charity you’re considering is a scam!

-Furthermore, local nonprofits are often willing to collaborate with student-led initiatives.
-A great way to capitalize on this is to take the opportunity to organize your own event and collaborate with the nonprofit, be it within or outside your high school community.
+Local nonprofits are often willing to collaborate with student-led initiatives.
+A great way to capitalize on this is to organize your own events and collaborate with the nonprofit, be it within or outside your high school community.
+If you do plan an event for your school, encourage your peers to get involved too.
+A big part of volunteering is learning to be a leader who inspires others to volunteer alongside you.
 Large-scale projects like this can also help you learn how to perform a multitude of social services such as fundraising, planning, organizing, and leadership.

+Although it may seem daunting initially, as you become acquainted with the demands and expectations of community service, it will become more enjoyable.
+You may even begin to look forward to it!
 Go the extra mile to prove yourself as a dedicated and fruitful volunteer.
-Achieving this isn’t as hard as it seems—it just involves giving up a little extra time, asking more questions, and being a little bit more engaged.
-The quality of your volunteer work will also greatly improve, and the people you are trying to help will reap more benefits.
-They may also be more willing to serve as mentors or recommendation writers in the future.
+Achieving this isn’t as hard as it seems—give a little extra time, ask more questions, and be a little bit more engaged.
+The quality of your work will greatly improve and the people you are trying to help will reap more benefits.

 Preparing for the unexpected